ChocolateTilt/seedship-wiki/content/Events/The Defilement.md

 The Defilement started in the year 2563 and continued for years.

 # Background
-On the anniversary of the end of the Venusian/Alliance war the [[Bah-Jurang Listening Post]] went dark.
+On the anniversary of the end of the Venusian/Alliance war the [[content/Locations/Bah-Jurang Listening Post]] went dark.
 Six week later, an infected E.P.U Fast Scout traveled from the listening post to Earth kicking off the final days of life on Earth.

 # Aftermath
 Planets became extremely insular, quarantining their populations in order to protect them from both death and the truth. [[Locations/Mars|Mars]] began executing plans of mass migrations out of Sol by creating three Seedships: [[Sparrow]], [[Dvinalya]], and [[Petierre]].